 Admission packages are available that include the Mayflower II ship and, on weekends, the Plimoth Grist Mill.
 Massachusetts residents should check with their local library as many carry discount tickets to Plimoth Patuxet.

-Downtown Plymouth is filled with history.
-This is, in fact, where the original Plymouth colony was built, and the Pilgrims lived.
+Downtown Plymouth is filled with history as it was on this land, in fact, that the original Plymouth colony was built.

 A visit to the Pilgrim Hall Museum is a must-do, as is a stroll along the waterfront.
 Try one of the two walking tours we’ve outlined below if you enjoy exploring history on foot.